The Power of Community

 The Peter Lago Memorial Golf Classic

-On August 15th many players got together and hit the links to celebrate Peter Lago in support of The Foundation of Guelph General Hospital.
-The golf tournament included a welcome gift, lunch, snacks, beverages, prizes, silent and live auctions, a cocktail party and reception, team prizes, trophies and more!
-All proceeds will go towards the purchase of blanket warmers for Guelph General Hospital.
+On August 15th many players got together and hit the links to celebrate Peter Lago’s life in support of FGGH.
+The golf tournament included a welcome gift, lunch, prizes, silent and live auctions, a cocktail party and reception, team prizes, trophies and more!
+It was a record-breaking year raising $36,000 in proceeds to purchase a blanket warmer and a fetal heart monitor for Guelph General Hospital!
+The tournament has raised over $105,800 in net proceeds to date.
+Amazing!

 A Night To Remember